VictorRodriguez/smartpsstop/README.md

 ### Prerequisites

-The client binary is build statically, it should not require more than libc to run inside the system under analysis.
+The client binary is built statically, it should not require more than libc to run inside the system under analysis.

 ### Installing